Wingstop

 Advertising

-Speaking of fried chicken, Zaxby’s is one of the rulers of the roost—at least in the South.
+Zaxby’s is one of the rulers of the fried chicken roost—at least in the South.
 Dreamed up by two childhood pals on a Statesboro, Georgia basketball court, the comfort-food spot slings out crispy bird in a number of forms (tenders, wings, etc.), plus a house-made, addictive Zax sauce.

 Must-order: Chicken finger plate

 Taco Bell shows no sign of slowing down, debuting a new item seemingly every week.
-Hell, even its boozy cantinas are continuing to expand.
-But despite all the additions and newfangled spins on its Mexican fast food, one thing remains a constant: a stoner-friendly, late-night-worthy and cheap menu that hits all the right notes—if you’re stoned…or out super late…or broke.
+As of this writing, it was the Steak Cheesy Dipping Burritos, essentially tortilla submarines wading into chipotle sauce.
+But despite all the additions and newfangled spins on its Mexican fast food, one thing remains constant: a stoner-friendly, late-night-worthy and budget-conscious menu that hits all the right notes—as long as you’re stoned, out super late or broke.

 Advertising